firasabdelaziz/LibraryManagement/README.md

 # Library Management Backend Application in 1:30h 📚🚀

-Dive into our briskly developed library management system, created in just 1 hour and 30 minutes! 🕒
+Dive into our briskly developed library management system with Spring boot, created in just 1 hour and 30 minutes! 🕒

 ## Part I: Database Schema